bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 ^^^^^^

 The Plugin can currently only take full backups of VM disks.

-When performing restores, the plugin can write local disk image files only or create a new VM with new disks or overwrite existing disks of an existings VM.
+When performing restores, the plugin can do one of the following:

+* Write local disk image files
+* Create a new VM with new disks
+* Overwrite existing disks of an existing VM

 Currently, the access to disk images is implemented only via the oVirt Image I/O Proxy component of the engine server.